 3. Best for Interest Earning: SoFi Money Cash Management Account

 The SoFi Money Cash Management Account is offered by SoFi Securities LLC, a FINRA registered broker dealer.
 With the cash management account you can make deposits, write checks, utilize electronic bill pay and transfer money.
 There are no monthly fees or overdraft fees.
-Plus, you earn a competitive 1.60% APY on all deposits.
+Plus, you earn a competitive 1.10% APY on all deposits.
 There is no minimum balance requirement to open a SoFi cash management account.
+Plus, you can earn a $75 cash bonus if you sign up for SoFi Money® and make two direct deposits of at least $500 each.

 SoFi Cash Management Account Details: